marty777/adventofcode2018/Day5/README.md

 ```

 ## Notes
-The sample data from the program description is included (as sample.txt) as well as my copy of the full size puzzle input.
+The sample data from the program description is included (as sample.txt).

 Day5-alternate.go uses a much faster approximately-linear solution.